nathanberry/newton-flix/README.md

   }
 }
 ```
+**_Note:_** This file would need to be changed if you chose a different port when running your server.

 This process is setup to watch for changes, so as you save changes in the client code you see them immediately in your browser and get a quick turnaround as you are developing.

 #### Application Code